If you don’t know Swift yet, checkout the Swift Tour by Apple. Then come back.

 - you don’t

-them - you can’t rename them (ala
+requirethem, butimportthem - you can’t rename them (ala

-) - they do not carry resources
+let blub = require('blob')) - they do not carry resources

 - they have no

-- you cannot
+__dirname - you cannot

-arbitrary JSON files (read them viajsonfile.readFile
+requirearbitrary JSON files (read them viajsonfile.readFileetc.)

 - Get used to trailing closures, just attach a block to an event